Peter van der Fluit

-Peter van der Fluit (born 1963) is a musician, composer, writer, producer, and business person from Auckland, New Zealand.
+Peter van der Fluit (born 1963) is a New Zealand musician, composer, writer, producer, and business person.
 He was a founding member of the post-punk new wave band the Screaming Meemees.
 As of 2022 he serves as the main Creative Director at Liquid Studios.

 Screaming Meemees

 Van der Fluit formed the Screaming Meemees while still in high school at Rosmini College, with classmates Tony Drumm, Michael O'Neill, and Laurence "Yoh" Landwer-Johan.
 After the inclusion of their single All Dressed Up on compilation album Class of 81 produced by Simon Grigg’s Propeller Records, Grigg signed the band to his label.
 This was followed by the release of "See Me Go," the first New Zealand single ever to enter the charts at number one.
 The band released three more top-40 singles and the album If this is Paradise, I'll Take the Bag.
 The group disbanded in 1983, making its final public performance as the headliners of the 1983 Sweetwaters Music Festival.